cosmoquester/transformers-bart-pretrain/README.md

 - `model-config-path` is huggingface bart model config file path.
 - `pretrained-checkpoint` is trained model checkpoint path.
 - `sp-model-path` is sentencepiece tokenizer model path.
+- with `repeat-each-file` flag, you can repeat each dataset files forever even if one of dataset were run out.